10enqo.eventos.chemistry.pt

 positions 2, 4 and 5 by 5-membered heterocycles such as thiophene and furan.
 This raises

-the potential for several innovative applications of these -conjugated systems in nonlinear
+the potential for several innovative applications of these -conjugated systems in nonlinear

-optics (e.g. second harmonic generators (SHG)), chemosensors, OLEDs and DNA
+e.g. second harmonic generators (SHG)), chemosensors, OLEDs and DNA

 intercalators.1